EES General Info 2020-2021 (Please read! Contains some new information due to COVID)

-NEW STUDENTS: Parents of prospective students should call the school office (435-283-4171) or drop by between the hours of 9 a.m. and 2 p.m to fill out a pre-registration form.
-This information is required to set up a parent account for PowerSchool.
-Registration may be completed on the computer after the account is set up.
-Parents of new students will need to bring in a birth certificate and immunization records or upload them through Powerschool.
+NEW STUDENTS: Parents of prospective/new students should call the school office (435-283-4171) to fill out a pre-registration form by phone.
+This information is required for secretaries to set up a new parent account for PowerSchool.
+After the account is created, registration may be completed online.
+(See the instructions below) Parents of new students will need to bring in a birth certificate and immunization records or upload them through Powerschool.

-RETURNING STUDENTS: Parents must log on to their Powerschool account each new school year and complete/update registration.
-The office will receive notification when registration is complete.
-Free/Reduced lunch applications are available online through individual Powerschool accounts.
+RETURNING STUDENTS: Parents must log on to their Powerschool account each new school year and update registration.
+The office will receive notification when student registration is complete.
+Free and Reduced lunch applications are available online through individual Powerschool accounts.
 Parents must reapply each year to qualify.
-Laptops will be available in the main office for registration, if needed.
+Laptops will be available in the main office (by appointment) for registration, if needed.

-* Log into the South Sanpete School Website: www.ssanpete.org
+* Go to the South Sanpete School District website: www.ssanpete.org

-* Log into your PowerSchool account.
-If you forgot you login information and need help, contact the office.
+* Log into your PowerSchool account using your username/password.
+If you forgot your login information and need help, call the office.

-* Click on your student’s name tab on the top left
+* Click on your student’s name in the center box.

-* The last page will be shaded red, be sure to type your name and check the box before saving.
+* The last page will be shaded, be sure to type your name and check the box before saving.

 First bell- 8:10 a.m.